awsdocs/aws-sdk-for-javascript-v3/doc_source/emc-examples-templates.md

 ![\[JavaScript code example that applies to Node.js execution\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/images/nodeicon.png)

 **This Node\.js code example shows:**
-+ How to create MediaConvert job templates\.
++ How to create AWS Elemental MediaConvert job templates\.
 + How to use a job template to create a transcoding job\.
 + How to list all your job templates\.
 + How to delete job templates\.